Tuesday, September 24, 2013

 Bust of a Red Indian Chief.

-Village Maidens Carrying Fruit Baskets On Their Head
+Village Maidens Carrying Fruit Baskets On Their Heads

 Needing to make up for time, I dashed across the road.
-This one is a painting of Buddha's head, but with an interesting difference - line drawings of hibiscus flowers was finely penciled onto the face.
-The flowers were there but not obtrusively marring the painting, they blended well with it.
+This one is a painting of Buddha's head, but with an interesting difference - line drawings of hibiscus flowers were finely pencilled onto the face.
+The flowers were there but did not obtrusively mar the painting; they blended well with it.
 Superbly done!

 Another one caught my eye again!
 This one from diagonally across an X-junction, and I dashed over again.
 I was zig-zagging here and there like a crazy roadrunner bird.
 Beep!
 Beep!

-As I stood there admiring a mixed-media art of a bull elephant head crafted from coirs of a coconut shell, I aesthetically felt that my mad dashing about was worthwhile.
-The artists here are truly amazing in their abilities to create such nice pieces from unexpected medium (... see more at Kasongan Painting blog).
+As I stood there admiring a mixed-media art of a bull elephant head crafted from coir of a coconut shell, I aesthetically felt that my mad dashing about was worthwhile.
+The artists here are truly amazing in their abilities to create such nice pieces from unexpected media (... see more at Kasongan Painting blog).

-Porcelian statues of Javanese ladies wearing their traditional costume.
+Porcelain statues of Javanese ladies wearing their traditional costumes.

 I am deliriously lost in this jungle of shops, but there seems to be some system here.
 The painting shops slowly filtered to shops selling carvings, statues, and pots.
 I am not so lost after all.